haochen2115/learngit/readme.md

-This reposity is created to learn git~
+This repository is created to learn git~